solo-io/gloo/docs/content/operations/advanced/zero-downtime-gateway-rollout/_index.md

 ---
 title: Zero-downtime Gateway rollout
 weight: 25
-description: Properly configure Gloo Edge and your Load-Balancer to minimize the downtime when bouncing Envoy proxies.
+description: Properly configure Gloo Gateway and your Load-Balancer to minimize the downtime when bouncing Envoy proxies.
 ---

-Configure Gloo Edge and your load balancer to minimize downtime when bouncing Envoy proxies.
+Configure Gloo Gateway and your load balancer to minimize downtime when bouncing Envoy proxies.

 ## Principles